Salicylate sensitivity: Treatment

+Epidemiology

+Salicylate sensitivity is noted to be more common in those who also have asthma, 2-22% of people with asthma have a likelihood of also having the intolerance.

 History

 An important salicylate drug is aspirin, which has a long history.
-Aspirin intolerance was widely known by 1975, when the understanding began to emerge that it is a pharmacological reaction, not an allergy.
+Aspirin intolerance was widely known by 1975, when the understanding began to emerge that it is an adverse drug reaction, not an allergy.

 Terminology

 Salicylate intolerance is a form of food intolerance or of drug intolerance.

 Salicylate sensitivity is a pharmacological reaction, not a true IgE-mediated allergy.
 However, it is possible for aspirin to trigger non-allergic hypersensitivity reactions.
 About 5–10% of asthmatics have aspirin hypersensitivity, but dietary salicylates have been shown not to contribute to this.
 The reactions in AERD (Samter's triad) are due to inhibition of the COX-1 enzyme by aspirin, as well as other NSAIDs that are not salicylates.
 Dietary salicylates have not been shown to significantly affect COX-1.

 AERD refers to NSAID sensitivity in conjunction with nasal polyps and asthma.